 The mirror carp is one of the most common types of carp in many waters around the world.
 It has a history that goes back hundreds of years and it definitely is a very interesting one.
 As I frequently fish for mirror carp myself, I decided to write an in-depth article about this marvelous fish.

 The mirror carp is closely related to the wild common carp and gets its name from its big and shiny scales that often resemble a mirror.
 Mirror carp are most commonly found in Europe and North America.
-It is a rather deep and round fish that can reach a weight of over 80lb and an impressive age of more than 50 or 60 years.
+It is a rather deep and round fish that can reach a weight of more than 80lb.

 The mirror’s scales are probably its most obvious feature.
 This fish is very scarcely scaled and sometimes only has a few patches of scales of varying size scattered over its body.